lxgr-linux/pokete/wiki.md

 Those are all attacks present in the game.

 ### Apple drop
-Lets an apple drop on the enemys head
+Lets an apple drop on the enemys head.

 - Type: [Plant](#types)
 - Minimum Level: 0